LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 .. member:: web_response->includeLibraryOnce(path::string)

    These methods locate and run the file indicated by the path.
-The "includeLibrary" and "includeLibraryOnce" member methods run the file but do not insert the result into the response.
-The "includeOnce" and "includeLibraryOnce" member methods will only include the file if it has not already been included during the course of that request.
+The `includeLibrary` and `includeLibraryOnce` member methods run the file but do not insert the result into the response.
+The `includeOnce` and `includeLibraryOnce` member methods will only include the file if it has not already been included during the course of that request.

    These methods will fail if the indicated file does not exist.